agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```ts
 const MY_SELECTOR = MY_COLLECTION.getSelectorWithReference('mySelector');
 ```
-But it differs in one key area, since it doesn't return `undefined` whenever it couldn't find a Selector.
+But it differs in one key area since it doesn't return `undefined` whenever it couldn't find a Selector.
-If this case occurs it returns a `placeholder` Selector to hold a reference to the not existing Selector.
+If this case occurs, it returns a `placeholder` Selector to reference the not existing Selector.
-Such reference is for instance useful, to reliably subscribe a not existing Selector to a UI-Component with the `useAgile()` hook.
+For instance, such a reference is helpful to reliably subscribe a not existing Selector to a UI-Component with the `useAgile()` hook.
 ```ts
 // Doesn't cause rerender, whenever Selector gets created and returns undefined
 const mySelector = useAgile(MY_COLLECTION.getSelector('mySelector'));